PhilipK/BoilR/Readme.md

 - [x] [Heroic Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) (Linux Only)
 - [x] [Amazon Games](https://gaming.amazon.com) (Windows Only)
 - [ ] XBox/Microsoft Store integration

-## Getting started

-- Download the latest release from the [releases page](https://github.com/PhilipK/BoilR/releases).
-- Run the executable.
-- Click Import Games.
-- Restart Steam to see your new shortcuts.

 ## Getting cover art for your shortcuts